-Returning students enrolled within the past year, who have completed six college level credits, are in good academic standing, have successfully completed prerequisite courses and have been advised and completed a Goal Attainment Plan to take specific courses can register using the College's Touch-Tone Registration system.
+Returning students enrolled within the past year, in good academic standing, can register using the College's Touch-Tone Registration system.
 Follow the directions published in the Schedule of Classes.

-Online Registration is here!
+Online Registration

-We are delighted to announce to the BCCC community that online registration is here!
-With online registration, students will be able to enjoy the convenience of registering for their BCCC courses on their PC at home, at work, on campus, or anywhere that has a computer with an internet connection.
-Continuing BCCC students that ...have six or more credits ...have taken Orientation ...are in good academic standing and ...have satisfied all prerequisites
+With online registration, students can enjoy the convenience of registering for their BCCC courses on their PC at home, at work, on campus, or anywhere that has a computer with an internet connection.
+Continuing BCCC students in good academic standing should be eligible to register online by following these six easy steps: